Phanisment/Skript-Artifact/README.md

 - Mythicmobs

 Feature:
-- Same as MythicCrucible but smaller version and its Free :D
+- Same as MythicCrucible, MMOItems but smaller version and its Free :D

 ## Documentation
 # Not implement, just a draft.